Assessment of Student Work

 Final exams must be written before course registrations expire and must be conducted and received by qualified supervisors.
-Final exams may be written at an ADLC campus, but students must call ahead to schedule writing times because of space limitations.
-Students writing at an ADLC campus must have all assignments in and marked before booking their exams.
 If a student scores less than 40% on a final exam, marks for course work are not considered when the final grade is determined.

 Appeal of Exam Results